analytixncs/naviga-analytics-docs/docs/informer/informer-saved-functions.md

   label: 'revenue',
   yoyDate: $record.issuedate,
   fieldValue: $record.orderNetAmt,
+  calcYTD: true
 };
 ```

 And the data in your dataset had dates from 01/01/2018 through 01/01/2021, the yoyCreateFields function would create the following fields:

-- **$record.revenue2018** - Would contain amount from $record.orderNetAmt if issueDate in year 2018, otherwise 0.
 - **$record.revenue2019** - Would contain amount from $record.orderNetAmt if issueDate in year 2019, otherwise 0.
 - **$record.revenue2020** - Would contain amount from $record.orderNetAmt if issueDate in year 2020, otherwise 0.
 - **$record.revenue2021** - Would contain amount from $record.orderNetAmt if issueDate in year 2021, otherwise 0.
+- **$record.YTD_revenue2019** - Would contain amount from $record.orderNetAmt if issueDate in year 2019 AND IssueDate's month is less than the Current Month based on the system date, otherwise 0.
+- **$record.YTD_revenue2020** - Would contain amount from $record.orderNetAmt if issueDate in year 2020 AND IssueDate's month is less than the Current Month based on the system date, otherwise 0.
+- **$record.YTD_revenue2021** - Would contain amount from $record.orderNetAmt if issueDate in year 2021 AND IssueDate's month is less than the Current Month based on the system date, otherwise 0.
 - **$record.yoyAggrFieldName** - Contains the field to use for Aggregations.
 Based on the date of the transaction in question, this field contain a field name that can be passed to our aggregation function.
 The field will be in the format of `sum${label}${vYOYYear}`
   For the above configuration, this field will contain one of the following in response to the Year value of the transactions:
   - `sumrevenue2018`